SANDALBOYZ/SANDALBOYZ/src/pages/stories/test-story.md

   - 'PHOTOS, Neal Donnelly'
 date: 2019-10-27T05:00:00.000Z
 hero: /assets/fiends_sitting.jpg
-lede: We partnered with artist Bas to debut our BE YOU program.
+lede: We partnered with artist Bas to debut our BE YOU series.
 landingFeatured: true
 storiesFeatured: true
 tags: